 On May 14, 2020, following engagement with the private sector, including UK based insurers, the U.S. Government issued new sanctions guidance for international maritime operators.
 The intent of the guidance is to provide those in the maritime industry, energy and metals sectors with further information and tools to counter current and emerging trends related to illicit shipping and sanctions evasion.
 The guidance addresses how to tailor appropriate due diligence and sanctions compliance policies/procedures and provides recommendations on how to effectively identify red flags.
+The guidance, which can be found here, is primarily targeted at ship owners, managers, operators, brokers, ship chandlers, flag registries, port operators, shipping companies, freight forwarders, classification service providers, commodity traders, insurance companies, and financial institutions.
 Although the guidance does not appear to raise any significant new ideas or commentary, it is a helpful reminder of the US Government’s expectations.
 We set out five key points to note.

 1. Institutionalize sanctions compliance programs